 Modify PCI Express Power Management Settings

-- Open Control panel, Search and open power options
+- Open the Control panel, Search and open power options

-- Now, Find PCI Express and expend it.
+- Now, Find PCI Express and expand it.

 - Then expend Link state power management.

 - Change the settings to off for plugged in and on battery option.